bavla/HowTo/R/Xtree.md

 # Xtree

-An exercise in animation in R.
+An exercise in animation in R. A difference between alternate and random switching of Xtree lighting.

 Install the program [ImageMagick](https://imagemagick.org/script/download.php).